 The University of Mount Union is committed to creating an environment free of harassment and sexual misconduct as well as complying with all requirements as set forth by Title IX of the Education Amendments of 1972 (Title IX).
 Discrimination on the basis of sex or gender will not be tolerated by any of the University’s education programs or activities.
 This includes, but is not limited to sexual harassment; sexual violence; sex or gender-based bullying; hazing; stalking; relationship violence (including domestic violence and dating violence); as well as failure to provide equal opportunity in admissions, activities, employment or athletics.
 Sex and gender violations will be addressed by Title IX complaint protocols which are jointly coordinated by the offices of human resources and student affairs.

 The University Title IX Co-Coordinators will be informed of, and oversee, all complaints of discrimination.
-Questions or concerns regarding the University’s procedures and Title IX may be directed to any one of the following resources:
+Questions or concerns regarding the University’s procedures and Title IX may be directed to any one of the following resources to the right:

 Additional Title IX Investigators include: